jimburton/sudoku/README.md

 ## Hints

-Some assignments have **hints**.
+Each exercise has **hints**.
 Often, these involve particular standard Haskell functions that you could use.
 Some of these functions are defined in modules that you have to import yourself explicitly.
 You can use the following resources to find more information about those